fonchi/minesweeper-API/README.md

 - Endpoint DELETE User
 - Endpoint DELETE Board
 - Endpoint GET User Board Stats
-- API Documentation (using Swagger or Postman Collection)
 - User Authentication (using JWT and Spring Security)
 - Games User Limitation
 - Metrics and Dashboards (using DataDog or New Relic)